 Today I want to talk about what causes an overvoltage condition.
-I’m defining an overvoltage condition as a condition that causes the power supply output voltage to exceed its setting.
+An overvoltage condition is a condition that causes the power supply output voltage to exceed its setting.
 Let’s take a look at some of the things that can cause this to happen.

 These miswires should be found and corrected during test setup verification before a device under test (DUT) is connected to the power supply.
 Possible miswires and their effect on the power supply output voltage are:

 - Shorted sense leads – the output voltage will rapidly rise above the setting.
 Keysight power supplies will prevent the output from rising above the overvoltage protection (OVP) setting.

 - Reversed sense leads – on most power supplies, the output voltage will rapidly rise above the setting and on Keysight supplies, it will be stopped by the OVP circuit.
 On our N6900/N7900 Advanced Power System (APS) power supplies, this condition is caught sooner: OV- is triggered when the output reaches about 10% of the rated voltage, so the output does not have to rise to the setting and above.

 - Open sense leads – If your power supply does not have protection for open sense leads, it is possible for your output to rapidly rise above the setting if one or both sense leads are open.
 Keysight power supplies have built-in sense protect resistors which limit the output voltage rise to about 1% above the setting.
 The voltage will continue to be regulated there.
 In addition to limiting the output to about 1% above the setting with an open sense lead, Keysight N6900/N7900 APS power supplies have a feature called open sense lead detection.
 When enabled, open sense lead detection will cause a sense fault (SF) status about 50 us after open sense leads are detected.
 This status does not turn off the output, but it can be configured to turn off the output using the advanced signal routing capability.